Samaria City, Israel, 868 BC

 A woman nearby gasped and slapped her fingers to her mouth.
 She turned and stared at Ulam.

-Obadiah pursed his lips and narrowed his gaze.
+Obadiah pursed his lips.
 Only yesterday slavers had slit the throat of this young man’s good friend.
-Did he not realize the queen’s spies gather with those who mourn?
+Did he not realize the queen’s spies gathered with those who mourn?

 Gera sucked in a quick breath and glanced at the gate.
 Obadiah followed his gaze.
 Too late to lock out undercover agents.